Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 Studies Linking Human Leprosy to Armadillo Exposure

-Studies have found armadillos to carry the same strain of leprosy that impact humans.
-In fact, scientists say the strain of leprosy found in armadillos is very similar to the strain found in humans.
+Studies have found that armadillos carry the same strain of leprosy that impacts humans.
+Scientists say the strain of leprosy found in armadillos is very similar to that in humans.
 This suggests that armadillos may be a source of leprosy infection for humans.

 Regions Most Affected